view cancellation policy

-The tour is not over yet!
-Next, we clear our heads with a walk to the pub where customers can tap their own beer!
-One glass of Gambrinus Excedent (0.3 l), one of the most favourite local beers, is also included in the tour.
-In this pub we’ll also treat you to pickled sausage, probably the most famous Czech beer snack.
+Onwards we'll walk to the pub where customers can tap their own beer, and here we'll treat you to another favourite local beer, as well as pickled sausage, probably the most famous Czech beer snack.
 We will either finish the tour at this pub or take you to Old Town Square around the corner – whatever you fancy!

-As there are too many high quality beer halls to fit into one tour, at the end of the excursion you will be given a map of Prague’s best beer halls, indicating our other favourite and renowned pubs.
+As there are just too many fantastic beer halls to fit into one tour, at the end of this Prague beer tour you will be given a map of Prague’s best beer halls, which point out some of our other favourites spots in the city!

 Want to check out what other travellers think of their Urban Adventure experience?
 See below for our traveller feedback.